 The Greenway Wildlife Habitat Committee holds workshops throughout the year, focusing on different aspects of landscaping, planting, and wildlife.
 The Greenway Wildlife Habitat Committee achieved the National Wildlife Federation backyard habitat award for the Pinehurst Greenway Trail.

-The Pinehurst Greenway trail is currently over 4 miles long, with only 3 phases complete.
+The Pinehurst Greenway trail is currently 7.6 miles long.
 Besides a recreational outlet, the Greenway Habitat Committee is working to make the Pinehurst Greenway a place where people can learn about the native plants and animals that make this area their home.
 The Committee has been conducting frequent surveys along the Greenway in order to catalog the diverse flora and fauna that one can find along the path.
 You may find many of these plants and animals near your own home.

 The Committee's youngest volunteer, Brian Bonville, can be seen identifying native plants along side the Greenway during the committee's plant and animal survey.